-As with the Intel486 DX2 microprocessor specification, it is recommended that the BIOS save the contents of the DX register, immediately after RESET, so that this information can be used later, if required.
+As it is difficult to differentiate betwee the Intel486 DX CPU and the Intel OverDrive Processor in software, it is recommended that the BIOS save the contents of the DX register, immediately after RE-SET, so that this information can be used later, if required, to identify an Intel OverDrive Processor in the system.

-12.4.2.
-TIMING DEPENDENT LOOPS
+12.5.2 TIMING DEPENDENT LOOPS

-The Upgrade Processor for Intel486 DX2 microprocessor-based systems executes instructions at twice the frequency of the input clock.
-This Upgrade Processor also will use advanced design techniques to decrease the number of clocks per instruction (cpi) from that of the Intel486 DX2 microprocessor.
-Thus software, such as instruction-based timing loops, will execute faster on this Upgrade Processor than on either the Intel486 DX CPU or the Intel486 DX2 microprocessor at the same input clock frequency.
-Instructions such as NOP, LOOP, and JMP \$+2 are frequently used by the BIOS to implement timing loops that are required, for example, to enforce recoverv time between consecutive accesses for I/O devices.
-These instruction-based, timing-loop implementations may require modification to be compatible with this Upgrade Socket.
+The Intel OverDrive Processor executes instructions at twice the frequency of the input clock.
+Thus software (or instuction based) timing loops will execute faster on the Intel OverDrive Processor than on the Intel486 DX or Intel486 SX CPU (at the same input clock frequency).
+Instructions such as NOP, LOOP, and jMP + 2, have been used by BiOS to implement timing loops that are required, for example, to enforce recovery time between consecutive accesses for I/O devices.
+These instruction based, timing loop implementations may require modification for systems intended to be upgradable with the Intel OverDrive Processor.

-In order to avoid any incompatibilities, timing loops must be implemented in hardware rather than in software.
+In order to avoid any incompatibilities, it is recommended that timing requirements be iimplemented in hardware rather than in software.
 This provides transparency and also does not require any change in BIOS or I/O device drivers in the future when moving to higher processor clock speeds.
-As an example, a timing loop may be implemented as follows: The software performs a dummy I/O instruction to an unused I/O port.
-The hardware for the bus controller logic recognizes this I/O instruction and delays the termination of the I/O cycle by keeping RDY # or BRDY # deasserted for the appropriate amount of time.
+As an example, a timing routine may be implemented as follows: The software performs a dummy I/O instruction to an unused I/O port.
+The hardware for the bus controller logic recognizes this I/O instruction and delays the termination of the I/O cycle to the CPU by keeping RDY # or BRDY # deasserted for the appropriate amount of time.